 - In the USA, there are facilities that care for animals that have had difficult fates, such as those that were abandoned, injured, or stolen from poachers.

-How to celebrate
+How to take part

-Visit your local zoo on Visit The Zoo Day and enjoy meeting your favorite animals!
-Study their habits and behavior.
-Talk to employees and offer to help – it can be financial or volunteer work.
-We are sure there will be something interesting for you!
+On Visit The Zoo Day, visit your local zoo and enjoy meeting your favorite animals!
+Observe their habits and behavior.
+Speak to the employees and consider offering your assistance, either financially or as a volunteer.
+We are sure that you will find something interesting!

-When is Visit the Zoo Day celebrated in 2022?
+When is Visit the Zoo Day celebrated in 2023?